Lee Quarnstrom

 Lee Quarnstrom 13 Nov 1939 – September 29, 2021 was an American journalist, executive editor of Larry Flynt’s Hustler Magazine, and a Beatnik.
-He was a core member of the Merry Band of Pranksters, a group loosely led by novelist Ken Kesey.
+He was a core member of the Merry Pranksters, a group loosely led by novelist Ken Kesey.

 Career

 Quarnstrom grew up in Longview, Washington, and the Chicago suburb of Wilmette, Illinois, where he attended New Trier High School.
 Quarnstrom's journalism career began with the City News Bureau of Chicago, which soon gave way to his cross-country adventures.
 As a post-Beat Generation, pre-Hippie beatnik, Quarnstrom lived in San Francisco, Greenwich Village, Seattle, Mexico City, and Ken Kesey’s remote home in the Santa Cruz Mountains above the San Francisco Bay Area.
 At a cabin in La Honda, California, where Quarnstrom lived, frequent visitors included the Hells Angels and The Warlocks, who were precursors to the Grateful Dead.
 The notorious parties held at La Honda involved fluorescent paints, black lights, and LSD.
 This was the start of what came to be known as The Acid Tests, which Quarnstrom helped organize.
 The events from La Honda are described in Tom Wolfe's book, The Electric Kool-Aid Acid Test and Hunter S. Thompson's Hell's Angels: The Strange and Terrible Saga of the Outlaw Motorcycle Gangs.
 Quarnstrom's marriage to Space Daisy at Bill Graham's Fillmore Auditorium is documented in the book The Summer of Love: Haight-Ashbury At Its Highest.

 In 1965, police invaded the La Honda home, arresting 14 people on marijuana charges, including Lee Quarnstrom, Ken Kesey, and Neal Cassady.
 Other friends and associates of Quarnstrom included spiritual leader Ram Dass, The Realist founder Paul Krassner, counterculture activist Wavy Gravy, and Jerry Garcia's former wife, Carolyn Garcia (then known as Mountain Girl).